opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 - All the files that were located in external folders (i.e. the ones loaded in the scene by using absolute paths), will remain where they are.

-While the material is automatically imported and saved in the current project, the scene file will not be saved until you will save it by using the Save Scene or Save Scene As commands.
+While the material is automatically imported and saved in the current project, the scene file will not be saved until you will save it by using the Save Scene... or Save Scene As... commands.

 It is also possible to import one or several scenes into the current project with no need to load and save them by using the Import Scene command.